pratikmistry0410/DSA-Spring2020/README.md

 # DSA-Spring2020
 This repository has all the homework/assignment questions &amp; solutions, project, term paper and midterm exam 2 (programming questions) along with all the relevant documentation for the course of Data Structures and Algorithms course (16:332:573) at Rutgers University in the department of Electrical and Computer Engineering.
-The final grade for the course was A
+The final grade for the course is A.

 Homeworks: